-- Efficiency – Robots move along the most direct path, maximizing your operational capabilities.
+- Efficiency – Robots move along the most direct path.

-- Ultimate Flexibility – Unit sortation and parcel sortation simultaneously, and flexes on demand, portable and configurable with no fixed infrastructure.
+- Ultimate Flexibility – Unit and parcel sortation simultaneously, flexes on demand, portable and configurable with no fixed infrastructure.

-- Higher ROI – Lower investment, shorter lead times, faster implementation, reduced space, lower headcount, and incremental expansion/capital expenditures, all drive greater economic justification and ROI.
+- Higher ROI – Lower investment, shorter lead times, faster implementation, reduced space, lower headcount, and incremental expansion/capital expenditures –all drive greater than 2X increase in ROI.

 The standard system operates on two levels and allows sortation of a wide variety of goods.
 Individual items range from extremely small cosmetics to gallon containers of liquids.
 The system is ideally suited to handle apparel and footwear, general merchandise, single items and innerpacks.
 Parcels sorted include bags, boxes, and mailers.
 Overall the system handles loads up to a 30 x 36 inch footprint.
 The robots easily transport cylindrical and other difficult items through unique tray designs.
 Given the unique flexibility of this application, multiple implementation concepts have been developed, with multiple, large scale national customers scheduled for implementation in 2018.

-- Small DC/FC - Allows automation across a customer base that never before could afford or justify automation.
-Cost, modularity, savings, and performance allow small players to benefit and gradually grow the system as sales grow.
+- Small DC/FC – Allows automation across a customer base never before tapped.
+Cost, modularity, phased installation, savings, and performance allow smaller companies and operations to benefit.

-- Supplement Existing Sites - Allows a small system to be added to a site, acting as an automated, large Put Wall, saving money and capital at a large capacity increase with minimal impact to existing operations.
+- Supplement Existing Sites – Allows a small system to be added to a site – acts like an automated, large put wall – saves labor, money, capital with a large capacity increase with minimal impact to existing operations.

 The t-Sort system is powered by Tompkins Warehouse Execution System (TWES), which eases the implementation through its quickly configurable design and is highly flexible with the ability to interface with a variety of host systems.
 TWES is cloud based to minimize IT hardware requirements, providing a large number of standard reports and analytics that will assist any operation in maximizing the benefit of the TWES system.